The glove box (front view) on the left, the valves at the anti-chamber on the right.

 3. All equipment like spatulas, flasks, containers, etc. should be in the anti-chamber.

-4. Try to avoid using sharp objects e.g. razor blades, knives in the glove box.
+4. Try to avoid using sharp objects i.e., razor blades, knives in the glove box.
 They can damage the rubber gloves.

-5. Ensure that you will have enough time to do the operations that you are planning to do.
-The work in the glove box takes significantly more time than working outside, especially in the beginning.
+5. The work in the glove box takes significantly more time than working outside, especially in the beginning.
+Thus, budgeting the time is very important!

-6. Make sure that you close all valves before you open any door to the inside or outside.
+6. All valves have to be closed before opening any door to the inside or outside.

-7. If you transfer any solids into containers, make sure that you label them and wrap some parafilm around the lid.
+7. If solids are transferred into containers, the containers have to be properly labeled and wrapped some parafilm around the lid.

-8. Keep the balance and the glove box itself clean.
+8. The balance and the glove box has to be kept clean.
 All waste has to be taken out.

 The catalyst on the left hand side consists of copper metal on a silica support.
 It reacts with oxygen in the inert gas and other sources.
 Molecular sieves absorb the byproducts (water, organic solvents).
-From time to time, the catalyst has to be recycled by treating it with a mixture of hydrogen and nitrogen (5/95).This usually takes about 24 hours period.
+From time to time (usually before the class starts), the catalyst has to be recycled by treating it with a mixture of hydrogen and nitrogen (5/95).This usually takes about 24 hours period.
+Traditionally, the quality of the glovebox is tested with diethyl zinc.